SyneRBI/SIRF-SuperBuild/README.md

 Please notice that if you do not have CMake >= 3.7 you need to install it.
 During installation you will be asked to read and accept CMake's license.

+## Installation instruction for Ubuntu 16.10

+They can be found [here](https://github.com/CCPPETMR/SIRF/wiki/SIRF-SuperBuild-Ubuntu-16.04)

 ## TODO

 - ***Windows support***